 Life skills instructors teach clients how to manage everyday tasks to help them gain independence and move forward in life.
-Life skills instructors work one-on-one or in small groups to help students or clients with unique challenges, such as cooking, hygiene, and money skills.
+Life skills instructors work one-on-one or in small groups to help students or clients with unique challenges develop basic life skills, such as cooking, hygiene, and money skills.
 The instructor must demonstrate knowledge in the area of instruction, although a specific degree in the area of instruction is not always required.
 A high school diploma is required for most jobs, but higher-level degrees and professional experience are more favorable to employers.

 |Projected Job Growth (2018-2028)*||3% for special education teachers; 12% for self-enrichment education teachers|